demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-add-service-in-device

 ***
-Add a service in a device.
+Add a service in a device
+url: post /devices/{device_id}/services

 #### Base Command